Imee Marcos: 19th Congress (2022–2025)

 In the 19th Congress, Marcos was named as chair of four Senate committees: Cooperatives; Electoral Reforms and People's Participation; Foreign Relations; and Social Justice, Welfare and Rural Development.
 In December 2022, Marcos filed "fruit salad" bills promoting and protecting the Philippine's pineapple, moringa, dragon fruit, and mango industries.

 In June 2023, Marcos filed a Senate resolution seeking to investigate a "request" by the United States government for the Philippines to temporarily house Afghan refugees.
 Marcos maintained the request lacked transparency and said some refugees, who are "supporters of the US and possibly, even former employees of the US government or US companies", pose a threat to public safety and national security.

 In November 2023, Marcos reaffirmed her support and loyalty to former president Rodrigo Duterte and Vice President Sara Duterte regarding the issue of confidential funds, while stating that the Philippines does not need to cooperate with the International Criminal Court (ICC) as it will "cause great shame for the Filipinos" citing the courts are working, free and strong.

-In October 2, 2024, Marcos would file her certificate of Candidacy for re-election as senator for the 2025 Senate elections, she initially declined to be a part of her Brother's Senatoial slate, Alyansa para sa Bagong Pilipinas back in September 28, 2024, but she would later be reintroduced back in the slate on February 11, 2025 during their Proclamation rally.
+On October 2, 2024, Marcos would file her certificate of Candidacy for re-election as senator for the 2025 Senate elections, she initially declined to be a part of her Brother's Senatoial slate, Alyansa para sa Bagong Pilipinas back on September 28, 2024, but she would later be reintroduced back in the slate on February 11, 2025, during their Proclamation rally.

 In March 2025, Marcos would lead a Senate investigation regarding the circumstances surrounding the arrest of Rodrigo Duterte, which she stated had "deeply divided the nation."

-In March 26, 2025, Marcos would withdraw again from Alyansa after the arrest of Rodrigo Duterte, saying that she could "no longer stand on the same platform with the rest of the Alyansa senatorial candidates."
+On March 26, 2025, Marcos would withdraw again from Alyansa after the arrest of Rodrigo Duterte, saying that she could "no longer stand on the same platform with the rest of the Alyansa senatorial candidates."

-in April 14, 2025, Vice President Sara Duterte endorsed Marcos's re-election bid in a 31 second political advertisement which the two were dressed in black, slammed the current state of the Philippines.
+on April 14, 2025, Vice President Sara Duterte endorsed Marcos's re-election bid in a 31-second political advertisement which the two were dressed in black, slammed the current state of the Philippines.

-In May 10, 2025, Marcos and former fellow Alyansa mate, Camille Villar, were adopted by Oppositional senatorial slate, Duterten, led by PDP as guest candidates.
+On May 10, 2025, Marcos and former fellow Alyansa mate, Camille Villar, were adopted by Oppositional senatorial slate, DuterTen, led by PDP as guest candidates.